openstack/ideas/doc/source/index.rst

 1. Copy the ``ideas/EXAMPLE`` into ``ideas/<my_awesome_idea_name>.rst``
 2. Edit the content of ``ideas/<my_awesome_idea_name>.rst``.
-The only thing we ask (to help figuring out what the idea is about), is to always have at least 2 paragraphs: 1 about the idea itself, 1 about why you want to do it.
+The only thing we ask (to help figuring out what the idea is about), is to always have at least 2 paragraphs: 1 explaining the idea itself, 1 explaining why you want it.
    You can add any extra text into your idea, but we need those two.
 3. When this is created, ``git checkout -b my_awesome_idea_name && git add . && git commit && git review -f``.
-   In your commit title, please ALWAYS mention a conversation on the mailing list.
-In other words, make sure your idea or idea update was discussed, and that your commit is representative of a part of the conversation.
+   In your commit message, please ALWAYS mention a conversation on the mailing list.
+In other words, make sure your idea or idea update was discussed, and that your commit is representative of a conversation.
    This is necessary because it helps retracing updates with the mailing list, when checking the git log.